jeff-adkisson/swe-3313-spring-2025/project/README.md

 2. A Team Name<br/>
    Completely unnecessary, but you cannot have a team without a name.
 Pick something you like - it does not have to be boring.
 3. A free Github account<br/>
-   You will check in some of your submissions and all of your presentations to a team Github account.
+   You will check in your project work to a GitHub repository.
 Your team can either create a dedicated Github account or choose one team member to house the team's work in their  account.
+If you are unfamiliar with source control, you will get familiar with it this semester.
+It is an essential software engineering skill.
+You should also consider trying a git client for handling cloning and checkins, such as Github Desktop or the free version of GitKraken (my personal favorite).
 4. An IDE for development<br/>

    I recommend getting a JetBrains education license (free) using using a JetBrains IDE.
 JetBrains has IDEs for every major language and operating system.
 You can use something else for development, but I recommend these, particularly if you have never used a professional-grade tool.
 JetBrains IDEs work on Windows, MacOS, and Linux.
 Do not use a text editor such as Notepad.
 Learn how to use an IDE including the built-in debugger.